 Unlike Greyhounds, their offspring with the American Pit Bull Terrier aren’t born with this long-distance stamina.
 But they are still energetic, courageous, and highly loyal to their owners, so they are often used as attack dogs by the police.

-There is a lot of controversy about these Pitbull crossbreeds because of their history as fighting dogs.
-But these crossbreed pups are gentle, loving, and loyal to their owners and don’t carry the fighting spirit of their Pitbull parents.
+There is a lot of controversy about these Pitbull crossbreeds, but these crossbreed pups are gentle, loving, and loyal to their owners.

 Italian Greyhound + Pitbull = Italian Greyhound Pitbull Mix